MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 ## Annotate Pods to Use the Gateway Configuration

-To route traffic from specific pods through the gateway nodepool, annotate the pod template in the deployment configuration.
+To route traffic from specific pods through the gateway node pool, annotate the pod template in the deployment configuration.

 ```yaml
 apiVersion: apps/v1